 Feedback on these proposed powers was generally positive, both in the Public Comments received in response to our first report and in discussions with the ICANN community during ICANN 53 in Buenos Aires in June 2015.

-In preparing this second Public Comment Report, the CCWG-Accountability has further refined these powers, with improvements made in response to the suggestions made by the community in the public comments period and in Buenos Aires.
+In preparing this second Public Comment Report, the CCWG-Accountability has further refined these powers, with improvements made in response to the suggestions provided by the community in the public comments period and in Buenos Aires.

 The following sub-sections explain how the powers are exercised, and then describe all of the powers in detail except for the co-decision right for changes to Fundamental Bylaws.
-That fifth power is described in ection 3B of the report to keep all the details about Fundamental Bylaws in one place.
+The Fundamental Bylaws power is described in Section 3B of this report to keep all the details about Fundamental Bylaws in single section.

 How are the community powers used?

-The community powers are exercised when decisions to do so are made by the Community Mechanism described in section 5A of this report.
-There are three steps involved in making use of any of the powers:
+The community powers are exercised when decisions to do so are made by the Community Mechanism described in Section 5A of this report.
+There are three steps involved in making use of one the powers:

-Petition – to trigger the power’s use
+Petition – to trigger the process for considering a power’s use

-Discussion –where a petition succeeds, the community discusses whether to exercise the power
+Discussion – community discussion of whether to exercise the power

 Decision – SOs and ACs cast their votes to decide whether the power is used or not

-The only exception to this three-step process is for the power to co-approve changes to Fundamental Bylaws.
-There is no petitioning step in that power, since its use is automatically triggered by any proposal for changes to Fundamental Bylaws.
+The exceptions to this three-step process are for the powers to remove an ICANN director appointed by an SO/AC (where there is an initiating trigger vote in the SO/AC to start consideration of the process) or to co-approve changes to Fundamental Bylaws (where its use is automatically triggered by any proposal for changes to Fundamental Bylaws).
+To Recall the Entire ICANN Board requires two SOs or ACs (at least one of which is an SO) to sign a petition.

 Petition

+The petition step is to test whether there is enough support to start the formal discussion and decision-making about whether to exercise a community power.

-A window of time to allow a petition will be built into relevant ICANN processes, but will generally be a maximum of fifteen days from the announcement of the decision that might trigger the power’s use.
+A window of time to allow a petition will be built into relevant ICANN processes, but will generally be a maximum period of fifteen days from the announcement of the decision that might trigger the power’s use.

-To trigger the use of a community power, an SO or AC has to agree by a resolution of its governing body that the power should be used.
-A simple majority is sufficient to agree a petition for any power.
+To trigger community consideration for the use of a community power, an SO or AC has to agree by a resolution of its governing body that the power should be used.
+A simple majority is sufficient to support a petition for any power so it can proceed to the discussion stage.

 Discussion

-Where a petition succeeds, the whole community through its SOs and ACs discusses the proposed use of the power, through the ICANN
+Where a petition succeeds, the whole community through its SOs and ACs discusses the proposed use of the power, including through the proposed ICANN community forum (see Section XX for the concept of the forum).

-This discussion window lasts for fifteen days, starting the day after a valid petition has been received.
-It will include online discussion and a specific online meeting of the called within the discussion window with seven days’ notice.
+This Discussion Period lasts for fifteen days, starting the day after a valid petition has been received.
+It will include online discussion and a specific online meeting of the ICANN community forum called within the discussion window.

-All SOs and ACs participate in the , and so there will be a mixture of formal and informal discussion, advice and consideration going on – within the and informally within SOs and ACs during this period.
+All SOs and ACs would be participants in the ICANN community forum, and so there will be a mixture of formal and informal discussion, advice and consideration going on – within the forum and informally within SOs and ACs during this period.

 Decision

-After the discussion window has finished, a specified time period for SOs and ACs that have voting rights in the Community Mechanism applies.
+After the discussion window has closed, a specified time period for SOs and ACs that have voting rights in the Community Mechanism begins.

-This decision window lasts for fifteen days, starting the day after the conclusion of the discussion window period.
+This Decision Period lasts for fifteen days, starting the day after the conclusion of the discussion window period.

-The process by which SOs and ACs vote, quorum requirements and other associated matters are described in ection of this report.
+The process by which SOs and ACs vote, quorum requirements, and other associated matters are described in Section 5A of this report.
 The threshold of votes required to exercise a power is described alongside each power in the following sub-sections.